External job

 Name of the job inside of the selected Integrator project.

-In a job of type External, it is possible to set values for the variables of the referenced external project.
+In an external job, you can set values for the variables of the referenced external project.
 The job in the external project is then executed with these variable values.
 For all variables in the external project that are NOT set explicitly in the calling job, the variable default values inside of the external project (or, if set, the variable values of the called job) are used.

 Fail on status